Best Online Technology Programs in Mississippi (2026)

 How does Technology pay in Mississippi compare to other states?

-Mississippi offers competitive entry-level wages, though median salaries are currently 24.6% below the national trend.
+Mississippi offers competitive wages for technology professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Mississippi a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for technology in Mississippi?